roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  "Get it big boy."
 Dawn announced.

  I required no more encouragement; all reason had fled several minutes earlier.
 I ignored the lime, and ate out the hot little mother of two like there was no tomorrow.
 The wetness of the pool, slowly replaced by her own seeping lubrication urged me on.
 Her smell was almost lost in the tangy odor of the chlorine.
 It was only a couple of minutes before she came heavily on my face.
 I couldn't stop myself, lifting her legs high and driving two fingers inside of her, while I captured her clit and tongued it firmly.
 She cried out, coming hard again, her hands grasping my hair and pulling me into her slit.
 I think it was only then that she realized what she'd done.
 She pushed me away, her breath heaving.
 She looked dazed for a second.
-Report_Story #2